TeamCodebreakers/IDK/assets/software-requirements.md

 ## Vision
-- The vision of this product is to make an easy, voice interface for suggesting food choices.
+- The vision of this product is to make an easy, voice interface for suggesting places to eat.
-- We want to save options, limit by distance, and eventually use this for groups and send texts with addresses.
+- We want to limit recommendations by distance, allow the user to add & remove members from their group, send an SMS text to notify all memebers of the group of restaurant selection, and eventually use this to make recommendations based on user preferences.

 ## What pain point does this project solve?
 - This eliminates the headache of trying to choose a restaurant when you don't know what you want to eat.